Yujie-W/PAGES/src/publications.md

 ```
 @article{konings2021detecting,
-    author = {Konings, Alexandra G and Saatchi, Sassan S and Frankenberg, Christian and Keller, Michael and Leshyk, Victor and Anderegg, William RL and Humphrey, Vincent and Matheny, Ashley M and Trugman, Anna and Sack, Lawren and others},
+    author = {Konings, Alexandra G and Saatchi, Sassan S and Frankenberg, Christian and Keller, Michael and Leshyk, Victor and Anderegg, William RL and Humphrey, Vincent and Matheny, Ashley M and Trugman, Anna and Sack, Lawren and Agee, Elizabeth and Barnes, Mallory L. and Binks, Oliver and Cawse-Nicholson, Kerry and Christoffersen, Bradley O. and Entekhabi, Dara and Gentine, Pierre and Holtzman, Nataniel M. and Katul, Gabriel G. and Liu, Yanlan and Longo, Marcos and Martinez-Vilalta, Jordi and McDowell, Nate and Meir, Patrick and Mencuccini, Maurizio and Mrad, Assaad and Novick, Kimberly A. and Oliveira, Rafael S. and Siqueira, Paul and Steele-Dunne, Susan C. and Thompson, David R. and Wang, Yujie and Wehr, Richard and Wood, Jeffrey D. and Xu, Xiangtao and Zuidema, Pieter A.},
     year = {2021},
     title = {Detecting forest response to droughts with global observations of vegetation water content},
     journal = {Global change biology},